jssandovala/CDPR_DualArm/README.md

 - Define a new body attached to the tool frame as the gripper base, on the ur10_arm.xml file.
-- Add the geometry/joints required for the chosen gripper mechanism (e.g. hinge joints (revolute joints)for jaws, slide joint (prismatic joints)for a linear slider, etc.).
-A damping could be added in the joint configuration, which will act as viscuous friction.
+- Add the geometry/joints required for the chosen gripper mechanism e.g. hinge joints (revolute joints) for jaws, slide joint (prismatic joints) for a linear slider, etc. A damping could be added in the joint configuration, which will act as viscuous friction.
 This parameter can be tuned
 - Include corresponding actuators (position, velocity, or torque) to drive these joints in the file cdpr.xml.
 When setting a velocity actuator, the main components to tune there is kv, which is tied to the responsiveness of the joint.